 4. The Committee reports to the Director of the Census Bureau.

 1. Members are appointed by and serve at the discretion of the Secretary of Commerce.

 2. Members are appointed to the nine-member Committee for a period of three years.
 Members will be reevaluated at the conclusion of the three-year term with the prospect of renewal, pending Advisory Committee needs and the Secretary's concurrence.
 Committee members are selected in accordance with applicable Department of Commerce guidelines.
-The Committee aims to have a balanced representation, considering such factors as geography, gender, and technical expertise, community involvement and knowledge of census procedures and activities.
-The Committee aims to include members from diverse backgrounds, including state and local governments, academia, media, research, community-based organizations, and the private sector.
-No employee of the federal government can serve as a member of the Committee, nor can a member serve on existing census consultation or advisory groups.
+The Committee aims to have a balanced representation, considering such factors as geography, gender, technical expertise, community involvement, and knowledge of census procedures and activities.
+The Committee aims to include members from diverse backgrounds, including State and local governments, academia, media, research, community-based organizations, and the private sector.
+No employee of the Federal government can serve as a member of the Committee.
 Meeting attendance and active participation in the activities of the Advisory Committee are essential for sustained Committee membership.

 1. Nominations are requested as described above.